sons-of-sarlacc/macros/craft-biological-effect-controller.md

 Place 5 food and chemical crafting tools in the first 5 slots of your current toolbar. the macro will craft biological effect controllers with a 5 second pause to input materials.

+The schematic number is correct if medic is the only prof you have that grants crafting recipies, otherwise you will need to adjust for your toons.

 ```
 /ui action toolbarSlot00;
 /selectDraftSchematic 00;